 Research clusters

-In autumn 2020, we grouped our research activities into the following clusters.
-CBESS views these as promising fields for behavioural and experimental contributions on current key questions.
+In Autumn 2020, we grouped our research activities into the following clusters.
+CBESS views these as promising fields for behavioural and experimental contributions on current key societal questions.

-This cluster is set to expand the understanding of human behavioural change from multi-disciplinary perspectives and to help improve human behaviour in important domains, including the current handling of the COVID-19 pandemic.
+This cluster is set to expand the understanding of human behavioural change from multi-disciplinary perspectives and to help improve human behaviour in important domains, including digitisation, health, and the environment.

 This cluster will combine behavioural and experimental expertise of CBESS academics with specific knowledge and needs in environmental science, nutritional science, medicine, and other domains.